Massive Dirac states bound to vortices by a boson-fermion interaction: Stationary axisymmetric solutions

 While not explored parametrically in detail here, it is worth briefly discussing how the addition of a fermion bound state impacts the overall mass/energy of the charged vortex solution.
-In Figure \ref{fig:Masses.pdf} one can see that for fermion number density that is significantly less than unity, the fermion energy does not significantly contribute to the overall energy.
+In Figure \ref{fig:Masses.pdf} one can see that for $\psi_{1,0}$ significantly less than unity the energy from the fermion field does not significantly contribute to the overall energy.
 However, when the fermion field strength at the origin grows larger than unity, the contribution by the fermion bound state to the overall energy can become quite large.
 For solutions with $\kappa_d^{-1}=100$, the ratio of the fermion energy to an uncharged ($\psi=0$) vortex energy was observed to exceed $10^4$.